 These are critical questions for your marketing team to be able to answer.
 Let’s take a look at some ways that you can measure brand awareness in terms of your own business, so you can diagnose the problem—if there is one—and determine where to invest your budget and resources.

 Why is brand awareness important?

-This is a question you might be asking right now, especially if you’re relatively new to the marketing game.
-But there are a few ways that building awareness of your brand can really help your business grow.
+There are a few ways that building awareness of your brand can really help your business grow.
 For example, as awareness of your brand grows, typically so too does the perception of your brand.
 There are exceptions, of course, but assuming you’re actually great at what you do, the more people know of you, the higher your esteem in the marketplace.
 It also helps you scale your business—expanding into new markets, whether that’s geographically or in terms of your offerings, is a lot easier if people know who you are already when you show up in a new place or a new way.